 They believed that prediction was just a function of keeping track of things.
 If you knew enough, you could predict anything.
-That’s been cherished scientific belief since Newton.’
+That’s been cherished scientific belief since Newton.

-“Chaos theory throws it right out the window.”
+Chaos theory throws it right out the window.

-Chaos theory was born with the study of weather systems.
-A man named Edward Lorenz made a weather model, and one day he ran it using a certain set of parameters to create a particular weather pattern.
-Later he wanted to run it again, but cheated a bit, and started the simulation half way through by inputting values from the earlier run rounded off.
+Chaos theory is a mathematical way to deal with complex systems.
+The name is misleading, because chaos theory is really looking for order in the chaos.
+The theory is typically associated with the fields of physics, astronomy, biology, engineering, or sociology.
+It was born out of the study of weather systems.
+A man named Edward Lorenz made a weather model, and one day ran it using a certain set of parameters to create a particular weather pattern.
+Later he wanted to run it again, but cheated a bit, and started the simulation halfway through by inputting rounded-off values from the earlier run.
 The outcome was completely different.

 Complex systems, such as the motion of planets, got scientists thinking about how to solve non-linear systems.
 Not every system can be described by a summation of their parts.

-What do you need solved?Subscribe to Insights
+What problem do you need solved?Subscribe to Insights